AlexPavy/AssetsManagement/README.md

 ```

 ### /assets
-Only common routes are available, but assets have validated with the asset type
+Only common routes are available, but assets are validated with the asset type.
 Example asset:
 ```json
 {